zorrofox/opc-mysql-keepalived/README.md

 Usage
 -----

-### Set account variables

-Create a `terraform.tfvars` to set the Oracle Compute Cloud authentication credentials.

 ### Setup SSH Keys for instance access

 First create an ssh key pair to be used access the instances.
 The following will create `id_rsa` and `id_rsa.pub` in the local directory.